Thomas P. Bostick

-Thomas Paul Bostick (born September 23, 1956) was the 53rd Chief of Engineers of the United States Army and Commanding General of the U.S. Army Corps of Engineers.
+Thomas Paul Bostick (born September 23, 1956) was the 53rd Chief of Engineers of the United States Army and Commanding General of the Army Corps of Engineers.
 Since the creation of West Point in 1802 as the Nation's first engineering school, Bostick is the only African American graduate of the academy to serve as the Chief of Engineers and Commanding General of the U.S. Army Corps of Engineers.
 Following his military career, Bostick served as the Chief Operating Officer and President of Intrexon Bioengineering (now Precigen).
-He serves on the Boards of CSX, Perma-Fix, Fidelity Investments' Equity and High Income Fund, HireVue, and American Corporate Partners, a 501(c)(3) organization dedicated to assisting U.S. Veterans in their transition from the armed services to the civilian workforce.
+He serves on the Boards of CSX, Perma-Fix, Fidelity Investments' Equity and High Income Fund, HireVue, and Allonnia.
+He serves on the non-profit boards of Resilient Cities Catalyst and American Corporate Partners, a 501(c)(3) organization dedicated to assisting U.S. Veterans in their transition from the armed services to the civilian workforce.
 He is also a Forbes Contributor.

 Early life and education

 Bostick was born on September 23, 1956, in Fukuoka, Japan and raised all over the world, in an Army family, as one of five children of Master Sergeant Sidney C. Bostick and Mrs. Fumiko M. Bostick.
 He graduated from the United States Military Academy (West Point) with a Bachelor of Science degree in June 1978.
 Bostick was the Captain of the 150-pound football team at West Point.
 He later earned a Master of Science degree in both civil and mechanical engineering from Stanford University in 1985.
-Bostick served as an Associate Professor of Mechanical Engineering at West Point.
-He also earned a PhD from George Washington University in systems engineering in 2016.
+Bostick served as an associate professor of Mechanical Engineering at West Point.
+He also earned an MBA from Oxford University and a PhD from George Washington University in systems engineering in 2016.
 Bostick is a graduate of the Engineer Officer Basic and Advance courses, the U.S. Army Command and General Staff College, and the U.S. Army War College.
 He is a registered Professional Engineer in Virginia.